anoopcherian/kernelized_rank_pool/README.md

  All the above are available to download from http://users.cecs.anu.edu.au/~cherian/code/krp_fs.zip.

  A link to <b>HMDB dataset ResNet-152 features</b> for RGB and Flow are available at http://users.cecs.anu.edu.au/~cherian/

+ How to run the code?
+Just run demo_krp.m (after fixing the dependencies).
+The code runs KRP on JHMDB dataset split 1.
+Tested on Matlab 2018.